chenyukang/rubytt/README.md

 # Rubytt

-Rubytt is an Ruby code analyzer, espcially for Rails app.
+Rubytt is an Ruby code analyzer, especially for Rails app.

-1. The basic ideas comes from [https://github.com/yinwang0/rubysonar](rubysonar), but with more the help of analyis on db/schema.rb, we may get more types for the code annotation.
+1. The basic ideas comes from [rubysonar](https://github.com/yinwang0/rubysonar), but with more the help of analyis on db/schema.rb, we may get more types for the code annotation.

-2. I add some visualizations for the class/db/model.
+2. I also add some visualizations for the class/db/model.

 3. The project is in experimental status.
 It's written in OCmal